evertondenis/gringovies/README.md

 ## Start and run locally

 * Clone this repository
-* These commands install the dependencies and start.
+* Install the dependencies and start:
 ```sh
 $ yarn
 $ yarn dev